wkumari/draft-wkumari-opsawg-sdi/README.md

    paste them over a serial terminal) or allow unrestricted access to these configurations.

-   This document describes an object level security design to provide confidentiality assurances for the configuration while it is in transit between the configuration server and the unprovisioned device even if the underly transport does not provide this security service.
+   > This document describes an object level security design to provide confidentiality assurances for the configuration stored at rest on the configuration server; and for configuration while it is in transit between the configuration server and the unprovisioned device even if the underly transport does not provide this security service.